 • High precision measurements, or taking lots of measurements over large areas, such as doing advanced wafer level testing on an industrial scale wafer.
 This will require both extremely precise probe placement and potentially large amounts of data management

 • Sensitive probe positioning experiments, such as cell injection.
-Delicate biological samples will sometime require precise and careful probing.
-Automated movement of micromanipulators are necessary here to control the approach.
+Delicate biological samples will require precise and careful probing.
+Here, automated movement of micromanipulators is vital to approach carefully.

 • Biological measurements carried out over long time periods (days or weeks), automatic control of micromanipulators is needed to counteract thermal expansion, contraction or drift of components to keep the tip of the probe at a fixed point (e.g. near a cell).